learn-co-curriculum/hash-overview-readme/README.md

 ```
 In the upcoming lab, you'll get a chance to practice making your own hashes.

 **Note:** You may see something called the "class constructor", `Hash.new`, if you read outside sources on Hashes.
-Don't worry about this for now, we'll learn more about it later.
+Don't worry about this for now.
+We'll learn more about it later.

 ## Retrieving Data from Hashes